mikebyang/conda_requirements/README.md

 # conda_requirements
- Import packages outlined in given requirement file for a conda environment
+ Import packages outlined in given pip requirement file for a conda environment